andersm11/Bachelor_2023/README.md

 compute_angle.py: Used to display motion and rotation.
 Also computes the rotation of the midpiece

-skeletoniez.py: Used for skeletonizing and projections using PCA
+skeletonize.py: Used for skeletonizing and projections using PCA

 tif_separator.py: Used to separate .tif files where all layers and timesteps are saved under same variable.
 Outputs .tif files where each file is a timestep.

+(Skeletonize cells and save output -> separate .tif files into timesteps -> compute angles)

 ## Misc
 confusion_calculation.py: Used to calculate confusion matrix of segmentations and groundtruths